MitchBechtold/my-python-project/readme.md

 markdown
 # My Python Project
-## Description
+## Contact data base
-Brief description of what your project does.
+This project automatically updates contacts as their put into the database
 ## Setup
 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`